 Making hard ice cream is not as difficult as it might seem.
 Hard ice cream allows you to have much more creativity than soft serve.
 This is why artisan chefs seek out this equipment to allow them the flexibility of a truly unique menu.
 I have seen flavors like Mayan Chocolate (Cayenne pepper with cocoa powder), Jack Daniels, Guinness, pop rocks, Goat cheese and cherry, sriracha, Milk and Cereal, etc. The limit is only what you can imagine.

 We have commercial hard ice cream makers available to help you get started, and there are many schools available for teaching you the proper way to make ice cream.
 We highly recommend attending a class to give you the tools needed to use the machine's capability to the fullest.
-Ice cream shops have found countless ways to distinguish themselves from the competition and as new trends come and go, we realize hard ice cream makers are just scratching the surface of what is possible.
+Ice cream shops have found countless ways to distinguish themselves from the competition and as new trends come and go, we realize commercial hard ice cream machines are just scratching the surface of what is possible.